 For Facial Hair

-If your facial hair is bothering you, you could opt to remove them using a variety of methods like waxing, threading or plucking the hairs.
+If your facial hair is bothering you, PCOS skincare hacks could involve waxing, threading, or plucking the hairs to remove them.
 Laser removal is also an option.
 If you choose to remove hair by shaving or waxing, keep in mind that good exfoliation is important in minimising ingrown hairs.

 To prevent hair from growing at all, you could look at hormonal medication or another treatment with your doctor.